DEVIL-NEEL/EXAMPLE/README.md

 # EXAMPLE
-This is a demonstration for hactovwerfest 2022
+This is a demonstration for hactoberfest 2022